guigrpa/docx-templates/README.md

 ### `XML`

-Takes the literal XML resulting from evaluating a JavaScript snippet and insert it to Word directly.
-It is alternative way of using literalXml delimeter:
+Takes the literal XML string resulting from evaluating a JavaScript snippet and inserts it into the report directly.
+This is an alternative to using the `literalXml` delimiter:

 ```
 +++XML `
 <w:p><w:r><w:t>Created by literal XML command</w:t></w:r></w:p>
 `+++
 ```
-If literal XML has more than one root, please wrap it under &lt;fragment/> root element:
+If literal XML has more than one root, please wrap it under a `<fragment/>` root element:
 ```
 +++XML `
 <fragment>